nodiuus/NDIF/README.md

 - Some injection/agent paths are experimental and should be treated as lab tooling.
 - Build/test coverage is manual right now; CI is not wired yet.

-## Security And Scope

-NDIF is dual-use instrumentation tooling.
-Use it only on software and systems you own or have explicit permission to analyze.
-The public alpha is meant for defensive research, debugging, and instrumentation experiments, not unauthorized tampering.

 See `SECURITY.md` for vulnerability reporting.